-I'm aware of the connection between sexually transmitted human papillomavirus (HPV) and cervical cancer.
-Does HPV infection increase cancer risk in men, too?
+I've heard that sexually transmitted human papillomavirus (HPV) is linked to cervical cancer in women.
+Can HPV infection increase cancer risk in men, too?

-The short answer is yes, but the specific risks are different for men.
-Most of the time, HPV infection doesn't cause any signs or symptoms in either sex, although some types of HPV cause genital warts.
+Yes, but the specific risks are different for men.
+HPV infection is very common, but it usually doesn't cause any signs or symptoms in either sex.
+Some types of HPV cause genital warts, however.

-Typically, the immune system eliminates the virus without treatment within about two years.
-Until the virus is gone, you can spread it to your sex partners.
+Often, the body's immune system eliminates the virus without treatment within about two years.
+But until the virus is gone, you can spread it to your sex partners.

-But certain types of HPV, known as high-risk types, may cause persistent infection, which can gradually turn into cancer.
-Malignancies that can be caused by HPV include cancers of the vulva, vagina, penis, anus and oropharynx — the back of the mouth and upper part of the throat.
+Certain types of HPV, known as high-risk types, may cause persistent infection.
+These infections are the ones that can gradually turn into cancer.
+HPV can cause cancers of the vulva, vagina, penis, anus, and the back of the mouth and upper part of the throat (oropharynx).

-Men who have HIV — the virus that causes AIDS — and men who have sex with other men are at particular risk of anal, penile and throat cancers associated with persistent HPV infection.
-The rate of oropharyngeal cancers has been on the rise recently, especially in men.
+Men who have HIV — the virus that causes AIDS — and men who have sex with other men have a higher risk of anal, penile and throat cancers associated with persistent HPV infection.
+Oropharyngeal cancers have been on the rise recently, especially in men.

 Men can prevent the types of HPV that cause most genital warts and anal cancer by receiving an HPV vaccine.
-These were originally approved as a cervical cancer vaccine for girls and young women, and they're now approved by the Food and Drug Administration for the prevention of anal, vulvar and vaginal cancers, too.
+The HPV vaccines were originally approved by the Food and Drug Administration as a cervical cancer vaccine for girls and young women, and they're now approved for the prevention of anal, vulvar and vaginal cancers, too.

-You may also lower your risk of contracting HPV by using a condom every time you have sex.
-However, condom use isn't considered a substitute for HPV vaccination in those who are eligible for the vaccine.
+You may also lower your risk of contracting HPV by using a condom every time you have sex, though you can still get an HPV infection in areas left exposed by the condom.
+So condom use isn't considered a substitute for HPV vaccination in those eligible for the vaccines.

 See more Expert Answers